-Students should normally have achieved at least five GCSEs at grade 9-4.
+You should normally have achieved at least five GCSEs at grade 9-4.

-Lesson activities are varied, you will undertake practical work for all topics, and some of this will count towards your practical endorsement.
-The Chemistry content is contextualised so that you can relate it to the world around you.
-Have you ever wondered; How can Chemistry impact on the environment?
+Lesson activities are varied.
+You will undertake practical work for all topics, and some of this will count towards your practical endorsement.
+The chemistry content is contextualised so that you can relate it to the world around you.
+Have you ever wondered: How can Chemistry impact on the environment?
 How do we know the formula of a molecule when we can’t see it?
 How can we make a plastic dissolve?
-If you have, then A level Chemistry will hold some of the answers.
+If you have, then A Level Chemistry will hold some of the answers.

-Practical endorsement; to achieve a Practical Endorsement you will undertake a range of experiments to display your competency in all aspects of practical Chemistry.
-The result of this is reported separately from your A level grade
+Practical Endorsement; to achieve a Practical Endorsement you will undertake a range of experiments to display your competency in all aspects of practical Chemistry.
+The result of this is reported separately from your A Level grade.

-Optional trip costs of approximately £20
+Optional trip costs of approximately £20.

 "I am delighted with my results and am really looking forward to studying Law at Oxford University.
 I really enjoyed my time at HSDC Alton and I really appreciate all the help and support from my fantastic teachers, without whom I wouldn't have got my place at Oxford."Catherine Goldie, HSDC Alton A Level Student